pgdalmeida/glass-dome/README.md

 * Crawling:
     * Create data pipelines (only download new data)
+        * make AR_downloader only download new files
     * Make it automatically run periodically
+        * Integrate the crawling and download in and Airflow dag

 * Data Preparation:
-    * Unzip all files
-    * Load JSON files and extract relevant text
+    * Load JSON files
-    * Fix text
+    * Clean data
         * Remove html tags
         * replace special codes for non ascii characters